TTLabs/EvaporateJS/README.md

         }

-    If you configure the uploader to enable the S3 existence check optimization (configuration option `allowS3ExistenceOptimization`), then the bucket object policy statement (the second statement in the above example) should add the `s3:GetObject` action.
+    If you configure the uploader to enable the S3 existence check optimization (configuration option `allowS3ExistenceOptimization`), then the bucket object policy statement (the second statement in the above example) should add the `s3:GetObject` action and your S3 CORS settings must include the
+    `HEAD` method if your application requires CORS.
 Your security policies can help guide you in whether you want to enable this optimization or not.

     Here is an example of the bucket object policy statement that includes the required action: